 I grew up watching my mother balance working overtime while trying to feed two children.
 I later saw my stepfather work his way up the factory ladder, his work ethic and dedication to our family driving me forward.
 I was the first in my immediate family to graduate high school and went to MSU, completing a Bachelor’s in Social Work.
 As a senior in college, I completed my social work internship in Jefferson City to learn more about policy’s impact on the profession.
 Within a few weeks, I knew that I would one day run for office.
 I learned very quickly that not enough legislators understood the realities of poverty.
 With social services making up the bulk of our 27 billion dollar budget, and with laws that dictate how services are offered and if folks are able to break the cycle, we need legislators who understand the implications of policy.
 I ran to bring my unique perspectives to Jefferson City.

-My husband had kids at a young age and has worked hard to provide a better life for our children.
-We have a mortgage.
-We have student loans.
-We have sold our furniture on Craigslist to pay the bills.
 I represent thousands of hard working Springfieldians in our district, a district I have lived in all of my adult life.
 I have a life experience that is sorely lacking in Jefferson City, the life experience of someone who knows what real life is like in the 132nd.

 I have been and will continue to be a voice of equality and equity in Jefferson City for so many of you in the 132nd who do not feel heard.
 I know the struggles you face and the goals you have for your families.
 As your representative, I will continue to fight every day for the issues that are important to you because those issues are also important to me.